syhpoon/xyzcmd/doc/developer/keycodes.rst

 =========

 |XYZ| has an ability to bind different keystrokes (shortcuts) to some actions,
-usually to ones, exported by various plugins.
+usually to methods, exported by various plugins.
 In order to properly work on any pseudo-terminal, there should be some kind of mapping different keycodes to a predefined set of phisical keys on a keyboard.
 And that's the termcap/terminfo database is for.
 It describes various